Lecturer Recruitment Guidelines

 When a need for a lecturer arises, it may be for a course that requires specific expertise and/or experience.
 The specializations feature makes it efficient to quickly find applicants who have the desired experience in a specific area/field.
 Analysts and search committee chairs can also edit applicants' chosen specializations if the applicant's submitted materials reflect different expertise than those selected by the applicant.

 Deselect applicants with the wrong specialization using the disposition reason "Other," and state that their area of expertise was not considered for the particular round of review.
 If a future need arises requiring different expertise, these deselected individuals may be considered at that time.
-If the unit determines an applicant will never meet the needs of the department, please include "PERMANENTLY DESELECTED" along with the applicant's disposition reason/comment.
-No additional disposition information is required in future rounds of review for permanently deselected applicants.

 The flag feature in AP Recruit can also be used to indicate more specific fields/areas of expertise listed in applicants' CVs (for example, "developmental psychology," or "ceramics.").